 - Unfair Imprisonment: If you feel you have been unfairly imprisoned by another country's government, the U.S. State Department can provide some assistance.
 It may be necessary to hire a local attorney as well.

 - Kidnapping/Terrorism Situations: If you are taken hostage or kidnapped by a terrorist organization, the U.S. State Department may help negotiate for your release.
-Check with your insurance provider to see if you can purchase additional kidnapping, terrorism or emergency assistance insurance for the country of your choice and the other countries to which you plan to travel.
+Check with your insurance provider to see if you can purchase additional kidnapping, terrorism or emergency assistance insurance for Argentina and the other countries to which you plan to travel.

 2. Relevant Questions